Federal Cybersecurity

 When the Cybersecurity and Infrastructure Security Agency (CISA) launched the Known Exploited Vulnerabilities (KEV) catalog in November 2021, it contained roughly 300 entries.
-By April 2026, that number exceeds 1,200.
+By early 2026, that number exceeds 1,500.
 CISA adds new entries continuously, each one representing a vulnerability with confirmed active exploitation evidence, each one restarting a remediation clock for every Federal Civilian Executive Branch (FCEB) agency running the affected software.
 That is not a static list to patch once and archive.
-It is a living obligation that has quadrupled in scope in under five years.
+It is a living obligation that has grown fivefold in under five years.

-Before Binding Operational Directive (BOD) 22-01, federal agencies prioritized vulnerabilities primarily through CVSS scores.
+Before Binding Operational Directive (BOD) 22-01, federal agencies prioritized vulnerabilities primarily through Common Vulnerability Scoring System (CVSS) scores.
 A critical CVSS rating, a 9.8 or a 10.0, told the team the theoretical severity.
 It did not tell them whether attackers were actually using the vulnerability today.
 Threat actors do not sort their exploit kits by CVSS score.
 They exploit what works.
 The KEV catalog captures what works: vulnerabilities with direct evidence of active exploitation in the wild, not just proof-of-concept code in a research paper.
 The gap between “theoretically severe” and “actively exploited” turns out to matter enormously for prioritization.

 BOD 22-01: The Federal Mandate Behind the CISA KEV Catalog